 What are the symptoms of hemorrhoids?

-The most common symptom of internal hemorrhoids is rectal bleeding.
-You may find bright red streaks of blood on the toilet paper or bright red blood in the toilet bowl after you have a normal bowel movement.
-You may also see blood on the surface of the stool.
+- Rectal bleeding.
+You may see bright red blood on the toilet paper or in the toilet after a bowel movement.
+You may see blood on the stool.

-This is a common symptom.
-Internal hemorrhoids often seep mucus.
-It can irritate the anal skin and cause itching.
+- Itching.
+Hemorrhoids often seep mucus.
+It can irritate the skin and cause itching.

-Most internal hemorrhoids aren't painful.
-But large hemorrhoids that bulge from the anus may become painful if they swell and are squeezed by the muscles that control the anus.
-Severe pain may be a sign that the blood supply to the hemorrhoid is being cut off.
-(This is called a strangulated hemorrhoid.)
-Emergency treatment is needed.
+- Large internal hemorrhoids that bulge from the anus may be painful if they're squeezed by the anal muscles.
+They may be very painful if the blood supply to the hemorrhoid is cut off.

 What causes hemorrhoids?